Locations:

 Basic Metabolic Panel (BMP)

-A basic metabolic panel (BMP) is a helpful and common test that measures several important aspects of your blood.
-Healthcare providers often use it as a go-to blood test to assess your general physical health, and it can also help diagnose, screen for and monitor certain health conditions.
+A basic metabolic panel (BMP) is a helpful and common test that measures several important aspects of your blood, like electrolytes and blood sugar.
+Healthcare providers often use it as a go-to blood test to assess your general physical health.
+It can also help diagnose, screen for and monitor certain health conditions.

 Overview